Merck Manual

 Macrocephaly is the technical term for a large head.

-• Macrocephaly can be normal or caused by genetic disorders or other disorders.
+• Macrocephaly can be caused by genetic disorders or other disorders or can run in families.

 • Diagnosis is made before birth through routine ultrasound tests or after birth by measuring the head circumference.

-• Doctors usually do imaging tests to look for brain abnormalities and sometimes blood tests to look for a cause.
+• Doctors usually do an imaging test to look for brain abnormalities and genetic testing to look for a cause.

 Macrocephaly can be classified as